ygjd/base-image/derivatives/UnrealPixelStreaming/README.md

 su -l user
 ```

-you should then extract your application and run the following command:
+You should then extract your application and run the following command:

 ```
 xvfb-run /workspace/path/to/application/executable -RenderOffscreen -Vulkan -PixelStreamingUrl=ws://localhost:8888
 ```

-This will stream debugging information to the terminal - Leave this running and visit the Pixel Streaming web interface where you'll find your project display.
+This will stream debugging information to the terminal - Leave this running and visit the Pixel Streaming web interface where you'll find your project's graphical display.

 ## Connecting to the Instance